 Empire Life is also subject to credit risk on these financial instruments which could result in a financial loss should the other party fail to discharge an obligation.
-This credit risk is derived primarily from investments in bonds, debentures, preferred shares, cash and cash equivalents, mortgages and from reinsurers under reinsurance agreements.
+This credit risk is derived primarily from investments in bonds, debentures, preferred shares, cash and cash equivalents, and mortgages and from reinsurers under reinsurance agreements.
 Empire Life manages credit risk by applying its investment guidelines established by the Investment Committee and Risk and Capital Committee of the Board of Directors.
 The investment guidelines establish minimum credit ratings for issuers of bonds, debentures and preferred share investments, and provide for concentration limits by issuer of such debt instruments.
 Management and Board committees review credit quality relative to investment purchases and also monitor the credit quality of invested assets over time.
 Management reports regularly to the Investment Committee of Empire Life's Board on the credit risk to which the portfolio is exposed.

-Additional information regarding financial instruments is included in notes 2(d), 3, 10(c), and 28 to the audited consolidated financial statements for the year ended December 31, 2017.
+Additional information regarding financial instruments is included in notes 3(a), 3(c), and 15(b) to the unaudited Condensed Interim Consolidated Financial Statements, as well as, in notes 2(d), 3, 10(c), and 28 to the audited consolidated financial statements for the year ended December 31, 2017.